Shiigu/quake1randomizer/README.md

 This mod (compatible with both the classic and remastered releases of Quake 1) has a very simple task: replace ALL the monsters and objects in a level with another of the same type.
 That first Grunt you encounter in E1M1?
 Now it could be an Enforcer, a Knight... or maybe a Shambler!

+## How to configure

+To set up the game modes, press the 'M' key, and a menu will show up.
+Follow the instructions in there.

+> In case you accidentally overwrote the 'M' keybind, the command to bring up the menu is "impulse 24".
+> The Randomizer modes are stored in the savedgamecfg cvar.

 ## Item categories

 For conversion, all items are split into five categories.
 Save for some exceptions in Biased Mode, all convertible entities can only be replaced with one of the same type: